 One such piece of documentation is OWASP’s Top Ten list of application security risks, which lists the most common errors that occur frequently and may be easily exploited.
 Whereas previous versions of the list had cited “Insufficient Transport Layer Protection” as the ninth item, beginning with the 2013 revision, OWASP A9 is now “Using Components with Known Vulnerabilities.”
 Subsequently, the spotlight is on open source security like never before.

-Why was A9 updated to cover vulnerable components and, most importantly, how does this impact your organization?
+So what is exactly OWASP A9, Why was it updated to cover vulnerable components and, most importantly, how does this impact your organization?

 Why the OWASP Top Ten List Was Updated with A9?

 It’s estimated that well over 80% of all software includes, at least, some open source components.
 As a result, because of their widespread use, third-party components make a tempting target for potential hackers.